Dragonmystic707/exalted-reincarnated/docs/System/The Exalted.md

 ### Socialize

 Socialization is a way to relate and talk with people, making them feel heard and personally connected with them.
+It is primarily used to sway people to your side, or make them more likely to do something for you out of your natural charisma.

 ### Subterfuge

 Deception is the art of trickery, manipulation, and physical stealth.
-Its masters are adept at getting people to do what they want without them even realizing an outside influence is even there.
+Its masters are adept at getting people to do what they want without them even realizing an outside influence is even there—as well as sabotaging and infiltrating large organizations.

 Utility